sst/sst/www/docs/debugging-with-vscode.md

 This contains two launch configurations:

-- **Debug SST Start** runs the `sst start` command in debug mode.
+- **Debug SST Start**

+  Runs the `sst start` command in debug mode.
 Allowing you to set breakpoints to your Lambda functions.
+By default this runs the `npm start` script in your `package.json`.
-- **Debug SST Tests** runs the `sst test` command in debug mode.
-Allowing you to set breakpoints in your tests.
+- **Debug SST Tests**

+  Runs the `sst test` command in debug mode.
+Allowing you to set breakpoints in your Jest tests.

 ## Debug Lambda Functions